Aeontsolutions/data-validator/README.md

    - Set price ranges
    - Filter by number of rooms
    - Hover over points for detailed information

+### Scraper Interface
+1. Navigate to the Scraper page
+2. Enter the location you want to scrape
+3. Click "Scrape Properties"
+4. Review and verify property details:
+   - Price
+   - Square footage
+   - Room count
+   - Bathroom count
+   - Property type
+5. Click "Download All" to download the properties

 ## Data Structure